-- Grade 1: Investments in portfolio companies whose performance is substantially within or above the Advisor's original base case expectations and whose risk factors are neutral to favorable to those at the time of the original investment or subsequent restructuring. - Grade 2: Investments in portfolio companies whose performance is materially below the Advisor's original base case expectations or risk factors have increased since the time of original investment or subsequent restructuring.
-No loss of investment return or principal (or invested capital) is expected. - Grade 3: Investments in portfolio companies whose performance is materially below the Advisor's original base case expectations or risk factors have increased materially since the time of original investment or subsequent restructuring.
-Some loss of investment return is expected, but no loss of principal (or invested capital) is expected. - Grade 4: Investments in portfolio companies whose performance is materially below the Advisor's original base case expectations or risk factors have increased substantially since the time of original investment or subsequent restructuring.
+Grade 1: Investments in portfolio companies whose performance is substantially within or above the Advisor's original base case expectations and whose risk factors are neutral to favorable to those at the time of the original investment or subsequent restructuring.

+Grade 2: Investments in portfolio companies whose performance is materially below the Advisor's original base case expectations or risk factors have increased since the time of original investment or subsequent restructuring.
+No loss of investment return or principal (or invested capital) is expected.

+Grade 3: Investments in portfolio companies whose performance is materially below the Advisor's original base case expectations or risk factors have increased materially since the time of original investment or subsequent restructuring.
+Some loss of investment return is expected, but no loss of principal (or invested capital) is expected.

+Grade 4: Investments in portfolio companies whose performance is materially below the Advisor's original base case expectations or risk factors have increased substantially since the time of original investment or subsequent restructuring.
 Some loss of principal (or invested capital) is expected.

 The Advisor monitors and, when appropriate, changes the investment ratings assigned to each investment in our portfolio.
 In connection with our valuation process, the Advisor and Board of Directors review these investment ratings on a quarterly basis.
-Our average investment rating was 1.53 at December 31, 2023 and 1.33 at December 31, 2022.
-The following is a distribution of the investment ratings of our portfolio companies at December 31, 2023 and 2022:
+Our average investment rating was 1.33 at December 31, 2022 and 1.21 at December 31, 2021.
+The following is a distribution of the investment ratings of our portfolio companies at December 31, 2022 and 2021:

-Dec December 31, 2023 December 31, 2022
+December 31, December 31, 2021

-Grade 1 \$ 342,105,771 \$ 422,813,958
+Grade 1 \$ 422,813,958 \$ 474,466,652

-Grade 2 227,542,434 117,689,506
+Grade 2 117,689,506 49,356,296

-Grade 3 9,998,946 9,675,397
+Grade 3 9,675,397

-Grade 4 24,853,620 15,936,823
+Grade 4 15,936,823 22,579,310

-Not Rated (1) 26,497 4,373,400
+Not Rated (1) 4,373,400 6,161,736

-Total investments \$ 604,527,268 \$ 570,489,084
+Total investments \$ 570,489,084 \$ 552,563,994

-(1) Not Rated category at December 31, 2023 consists primarily of the Company's residual equity investment in MBS Parent, LLC and Stitch Holdings, L.P., respectively.
+(1) Not Rated category at December 31, 2022 consists primarily of the Company's residual equity investment in Stitch Holdings, L.P.
+Not Rated category at December 31, 2021 consists primarily of the Company's residual equity investment in Stitch Holdings, L.P. and AGY Equity, LLC.
 For purposes of calculating our weighted average investment rating, the Not Rated category is excluded.